 - Fluid around the mesh, called a seroma

 - Pain in leg, groin or testicular areas

 Our Medical Device Injury Law Firm

-Emerson Scott, LLP has extensive experience prosecuting claims on behalf of patients and their families, both in cases of medical malpractice as well as cases of medical device and medication injuries.
+Emerson Firm, PLLC has extensive experience prosecuting claims on behalf of patients and their families, both in cases of medical malpractice as well as cases of medical device and medication injuries.
 We believe in the protections of the law and hold doctors, medical staff, hospitals and medical device manufacturers accountable when they’ve harmed patients and their families because of errors.

 We know our role as hernia mesh lawyers is to ensure the voice of patients and their families are heard and our mission is to fight to uphold protections that keep us all safe during medical procedures and care.
 Our medical device legal team knows the ins and outs of what it takes from experience.
 We’re also recognized as leaders in the legal industry from various legal communities.

 Hernia mesh lawsuits are no laughing matter.
 Patients who suffer complications from hernia meshes often experience not only a life-threatening complication that can result in expensive hospitalization, it can impact their quality of life forever.
 Holding the companies that make these devices accountable for the harm they may have caused to you is important to upholding consumer protections and prevent the same from happening to others.

 Many recalls initiated by the FDA only happen when enough patients come forward in hernia mesh lawsuits or report their complications to the FDA.
 It isn’t in the interest of medical device companies to acknowledge complications their products cause and it often takes the FDA getting involved to prevent future harm from occurring.

 If you or a loved one was harmed by a hernia mesh, contact us today for a free consultation about your possible hernia mesh claim.
 There is no cost to you to contact us.

 What makes up a hernia mesh lawsuit?